 Affirmation of Welcome/Welcome Statement of Gustavus Adolphus Lutheran Church

 Gustavus Adolphus Lutheran Church proclaims that the Gospel is God’s gift to all people, to be shared unconditionally.
 We rejoice in the manner in which diversity has enriched, nurtured and challenged the life and ministry we share in Christ.
 We know that the world is often an unloving place and that the experience of alienation is all too common.
 We give thanks for the gift of reconciliation through Christ Jesus, thus we commit to the work of racial equity and justice.
-We welcome people of all ages, ethnic backgrounds, sexual orientations, gender identities, physical and mental abilities, educational levels, and socioeconomic backgrounds.
+We welcome people of all ages, races, ethnicities, sexual orientations, gender identities, gender expressions, physical and mental abilities, educational levels, faith backgrounds and socioeconomic status.
 We strive to be an evermore welcoming community.
 Following the example of Christ, we extend a most heartfelt welcome to all.

 If at any time, you have questions regarding RIC issues, please contact a staff member.